Understanding Depression

-Depression and emotional numbness aren’t just signs of chemical imbalance—they're often signals of something deeper within us that’s been shut down, silenced, or buried.
+Depression and emotional numbness often signal that something deeper within us that’s been shut down, silenced, or buried.

-When powerful feelings like grief, anger, or longing are pushed down for too long, the result can be a flatness or heaviness that feels like depression.
+When powerful feelings like grief, anger, or longing are pushed down for too long, the result can be a flatness, heaviness, or despair.

-Emotional numbness protects us from pain—but it also cuts us off from joy, love, and vitality.
+Emotional numbness protects us from pain in the short run—but it also cuts us off from joy, love, and vitality.
 It’s a sign the nervous system has gone into shutdown mode to avoid what once felt overwhelming.
+Therapy is about developing emotional tolerance so that you can face life’s challenges head-on.

 Negative self-beliefs reinforce the shutdown.